Vodafone/HelloV2XWorld-ReactNative/README.md

 => Your browser downloads the archive "VodafoneV2X_iOS_SDK.rar".
 * Open the archive, extract the V2X-SDK library file called "VodafoneV2X.xcframework" and save it on your laptop.

-### Retrieve the Application_ID & Application_Token, you will need these 2 parameters later to configure the HelloV2XWorld app.
+### Retrieve the Application_ID & Application_Token & the Private Group, you will need these 3 parameters later to configure the HelloV2XWorld app.

 * Go the [Test application](https://de-he.step.vodafone.com/applications) Test Application Web page.
 * Click on the Test Application button